Passionate321/BlackJack/README.md

 # BlackJack
-BlackJack is a popuar casino card game  played with strategies .Its a simple implementation of this game.
+BlackJack is a popular casino card game  played with strategies .Its a simple implementation of this game.